Lexington Steele: Mainstream appearances

 Steele has worked as a model on the side and acted in minor TV roles.
-He appeared in two episodes of Showtime's Weeds in 2007 (3x07 "He taught me how to drive by" and 3x08 "The two Mrs. Scottsons") playing himself at a movie shoot filming a scene with Jessica Jaymes and Kirsten Price.
+He appeared in two episodes of Showtime's Weeds in 2003 (3x07 "He taught me how to drive by" and 3x08 "The two Mrs. Scottsons") playing himself at a movie shoot filming a scene with Jessica Jaymes and Kirsten Price.
 He appeared in the 2009 feature film Crank: High Voltage and also appeared in an episode of the FX series Nip/Tuck (5x05 "Chaz Darling") as a male escort at a party.

 Personal life

 Steele dated for several years and was at one point engaged to adult film actress and director Vanessa Blue.
 The two appeared together on Playboy TV and in several movies.
-Blue announced that she would be leaving Steele's production company Mercenary Pictures on June 20, 2006.
+On June 20, 2006, Blue announced that she would be leaving Steele's production company Mercenary Pictures.
 In 2008, Steele and Blue filed federal lawsuits against each other over the ownership of numerous videos that were released under Mercenary.
 The suit was ultimately settled in March 2009 after the two met with an alternative dispute resolution jurist.

 In October 2016, Steele and French Canadian actress Savana Styles launched Mercenary Enterprises, a division of Mercenary Pictures focusing on fetish-themed productions.
-In a 2017 interview with AVN, Steele revealed he had been to married to Styles for a year.
+In a 2017 interview with AVN, Steele revealed he had been married to Styles for a year.

 In 2019, Steele underwent hip replacement surgery.
 During recovery, he experienced complications that required another operation.
 In November 2019, a crowdfunding campaign through GoFundMe was launched to help pay Steele's medical expenses.